LinkedIn Articles vs Your Blog: Where Should You Post?

 Some people may be hesitant to publish both on LinkedIn and their own blog for fear of being penalized by Google.
 I used to believe in this myth until I did my research when I started determining what to do with LinkedIn blogging.
 The myth states that Google will penalize a website when the content is a duplicate of content on another website.
 This is sort of true, but it’s meant to stop scammers and spammers from 100% recreating a website and stealing traffic.
 The penalty is highly unlikely to affect your own website - read more about that right here.

 What you end up doing really depends on WHY you are blogging in the first place.
 Are you looking just for brand awareness or expert authority?
 Then just blog on LinkedIn.
 Need to get that brand awareness going asap and don’t have time to wait for your website to be ready?
-Then blog on LinkedIn for now and re-evalute when your website is ready?
+Then blog on LinkedIn for now and re-evaluate when your website is ready.
 Need traffic for retargeting purposes?
 Then just stick with your own blog and share to LinkedIn.